≡ Menu

 He is also a…

-Very peaceful, gentle and friendly dog, but is slightly shy around strangers.
+He is a very peaceful, gentle, and friendly dog but slightly shy around strangers.
 Don’t expect him to be a guard dog or watchdog; he is just a funny family pet.
 Just make sure to start his socialization and training as early as possible.

 Are there any health concerns with the Havanese Breed?